rcazzara/seldovia/_people/Seville_Family.md

 came to Alaska and lived in Seldovia with his dad.
 He married Susan Moonin.
 He died in Seldovia August 10, 2009.

-**Keith Edward Seville, Jr. (April 14, 1951 -November 5, 2009)**
+**Keith Edward Seville, Jr.Â (April 14, 1951 -November 5, 2009)**

-Longtime Seldovia resident, **Mr. Keith Edward Seville Jr.**, 58, died Thursday, Nov.
-5, 2009, at his home in Seldovia.
-Funeral services were held Wednesday, Nov.
-11, 2009, in Nanwalek.
+Longtime Seldovia resident, **Mr.Â Keith Edward Seville Jr.**, 58, died Thursday, Nov.Â 5, 2009, at his home in Seldovia.
+Funeral services were held Wednesday, Nov.Â 11, 2009, in Nanwalek.
 Keith was interred at the Orthodox Cemetery in Nanwalek.
 Father Sergie Active officiated.
 Pallbearers included Kevin Seville, Keith Seville III, John Seville, Toby Seville, Johnny Moonin, Sarjus Moonin, Seraphim Ukatish Jr., and Nick Tanape Jr.

-Mr. Seville was born April 14, 1951, to Keith Sr. and Eva (Middlerider) Seville in Whitefish, Mont.
+Mr.Â Seville was born April 14, 1951, to Keith Sr.Â and Eva (Middlerider)
+Seville in Whitefish, Mont.
 He became a resident of Homer in 1968.
 He attended and graduated from Homer High School.
 He lived in Nanwalek from 1973 to 1982.
 In 1997, he moved to Oregon, living there until 2000.